Lee-Anne Hermann, Ambassador of Canada to Burkina Faso and Benin

 Nii Wango!
 Aw dansè!
 Fôfô!

-In my capacity as Ambassador of Canada to Burkina Faso and to the Republic of Benin, and on behalf of all mission staff in Ouagadougou, I am pleased to welcome you to our website.
+As Canada's Ambassador to Burkina Faso and Benin, and on behalf of all my colleagues, it is with great pleasure that I welcome you to our website.

 - Date Modified: